nebuly-ai/optimate/README.md

 **[About optimate]**

-Even if we dont currently have the bandwidth to mantain the project, please feel free to use it and contribute if you feel like it.
+We have open-sourced a couple of internal projects to the community, but we are not currently maintaining them.
 Optimate is a collection of libraries designed to help you optimize your AI models.
 It is an open-source project developed by Nebuly AI but is **not actively maintained**.

 The tools available to assist you in your optimization are: